|

 of course!
 After that, the list of places below should give you

-a good idea of where to head for
+a good idea of where to head for FestyLand A great theme park with a

 pirate, viking theme.
 Fun and educational, highly recomended by

 all guests who have been there.
-About 1hr15 away. website
+About 1hr15 away.
+Website

 La Ferme Nature